yfzzzyyls/dsdSim/README.md

    python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. inference.proto
    ```

-   Notice: in inference_pb2_grpc.py, if you have the following code:
+   Notice: in the newly generated inference_pb2_grpc.py, if you have the following code:

    ```
    import inference_pb2 as inference__pb2